MarineRobotics/remote_controller/README.md

 **On the Pi:**

 :information_source: **Manual control must be disabled before executing the pAntler command**
-This is a bug that will be fixed soon, but right now a moos mission can only be started if manual control was not enabled.
+A moos mission can only be started if manual control was not enabled.
 It is ok for the remote control software to be running, just not for it to be enabled using the "enable manual" button.

 ```
 cd moos-ivp-mr/missions/mission_folder